Sun path: Effect of the Earth's axial tilt

 In the U.S., the precise location-specific altitude-and-azimuth seasonal solar path numbers are available from NOAA – the "equator side" of a building is south in the Northern Hemisphere, and north in the Southern Hemisphere, where the peak summer solstice solar altitude occurs on December 21.

 Shadow of a vertical stick at solar noon

-On the equator, the sun will be straight overhead and a vertical stick will cast no shadow at solar noon on the equinoxes.
-Roughly 23.5 degrees north of the equator on the Tropic of Cancer, a vertical stick will cast no shadow on June 21, the summer solstice for the northern hemisphere.
-The rest of the year, the noon shadow will point to the North pole.
-Roughly 23.5 degrees south of the equator on the Tropic of Capricorn, a vertical stick will cast no shadow on December 21, the summer solstice for the southern hemisphere, and the rest of the year its noon shadow will point to the South pole.
-North of the Tropic of Cancer, the noon shadow will always point north, and conversely, south of the Tropic of Capricorn, the noon shadow will always point south.
+On the Equator, the noontime Sun will be straight overhead, and thus a vertical stick will cast no shadow, on the equinoxes.
+On the Tropic of Cancer (about 23.4°N), a vertical stick will cast no shadow on the June solstice (Northern Hemisphere summer), and the rest of the year its noon shadow will point to the North Pole.
+On the Tropic of Capricorn (about 23.4°S), a vertical stick will cast no shadow on the December solstice (Southern Hemisphere summer), and the rest of the year its noon shadow will point to the South Pole.
+North of the Tropic of Cancer, the noon shadow will always point north, and south of the Tropic of Capricorn, the noon shadow will always point south.

-The solar noon shadows of objects on points beyond and below subsolar points will point towards true north and true south respectively only when the solar declination has its maximum positive (δ☉ = +23.44°) or maximum negative (δ☉ = −23.44°) value.
-On the other hand, on the equinoxes when the sun is neither declined north nor south (δ☉ = 0°) and solar time noon shadows point NNW north of the equator and SSE south of the equator on the vernal equinox (and point NNE north of the equator and SSW south of the equator on the autumnal equinox).